 If you can determine where the asset is w/o a "research firm" you don't need to pay them.
 The Las Vegas (Clark County) probate judge does not approve of fees over 10% to a research firm.
 You can Google around until you get to the State Treasurer's unclaimed property website....Read more »

 The Clerk's office will be happy to take an original will from you if you advise that the person who wrote the will has died and simply hand it to them along with the filing fee.
 In Clark County (home to Las Vegas) the filing fee is $18.
 However, they will not accept a copy for filing.

 Provided that the home is held in joint tenancy and ditto for other assets, you own everything without probate.
 Your phrase "jointly held" can be tricky.
-Unless the deed to the home contains the words, "joint tenancy" or "with right of survivorship" half of the home will have to thru probate.
-(I...Read more »
+Unless the deed to the home contains the words, "joint tenancy" or "with right of survivorship" half of the home...Read more »

 Investments are considered "personal property" as contrasted with real estate or "real property."
 All personal property, wherever located, should be probated--if probate is necessary--in the state the Decedent was a resident of when he died.
-For this reason probate courts look at the Decedent's...Read more »
+For this reason probate courts look...Read more »